Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Timelike region

-The function $B(q^2)$ at large $q^2$ in the time-like region should coincide with the one in the space-like region, $B(q^2\to \infty)=B_{as}$, while at $q^2=0$, $B(0)\simeq 0$.
-Let us suppose that it has the same form as the estimate obtained earlier in the space-like region, $B(q^2)=B(0)=0.016$ at $q^2<0.6$ GeV$^2$ and $B(q^2)=B_{as}=-0.23$ at at $q^2>0.6$ GeV$^2$.
-Employing the same values for the duality intervals as in the space-like region, $s_8=s_3=0.6$ GeV$^2$, $s_0=1$ GeV$^2$ at $q^2>0.6$ GeV$^2$ and $s_0\simeq 0.6$ GeV$^2$ at $q^2\sim 0$, we plot the corresponding $\pi^0$ TFF in Fig. \ref{fig:13} (dashed green curve) and compare it to the data \cite{Achasov:2016bfr,Akhmetshin:2004gw}.
+The function $B(q^2)$ at large $q^2$ in the timelike region should coincide with that in the spacelike region, $B(q^2\to \infty)=B_{as}$, while at $q^2=0$, $B(0)\simeq 0$.
+Let us suppose that it has the same form as the estimate obtained earlier in the spacelike region, $B(q^2)=B(0)=-0.024$ at $q^2<0.6$ GeV$^2$ and $B(q^2)=B_{as}=-0.26$ at at $q^2>0.6$ GeV$^2$ (results from Tables \ref{table2},\ref{table3} for the EGMS16 mixing scheme).
+Employing the same values for the duality intervals as in the spacelike region, $s_8=s_3=0.6$ GeV$^2$, $s_0=1$ GeV$^2$ at $q^2>0.6$ GeV$^2$, we plot the corresponding $\pi^0$ TFF in Fig. \ref{fig:13} (dashed green curve) and compare it to the data \cite{Achasov:2016bfr,Akhmetshin:2004gw}.
 The insert shows the results for the Dalitz decay domain \cite{Adlarson:2016ykr}.
-The decay constants (\ref{fs-ef}) are used.

-We see, that the last term in (\ref{solution_generic_time}) is necessary for reproducing the second peak in the data, and $\pi^0$ --- $\eta$-$\eta'$ mixing is necessary for $\gamma_{\pi^0}$ to be non-zero.
-For comparison, the dot-dashed blue curve shows the case, where $\pi^0$ and $\eta$-$\eta'$ mixing is neglected and therefore $\gamma_{\pi^0}=0$.
+We see that the last term in (\ref{solution_generic_time}) is necessary for reproducing the second peak in the data, implying that $\gamma_{\pi^0}$ is nonzero and even small $\pi^0$ --- $\eta$-$\eta'$ mixing has impact here.
+For comparison, the dot-dashed blue curve shows indicates the limit $\gamma_{\pi^0}=0$, i.e. when $\pi^0$ and $\eta$-$\eta'$ mixing is neglected.

 However, the vicinity of the second peak (at $q^2\simeq 1$ GeV$^2$) is described incorrectly, so in order to improve the data description we need to adjust the function $B(q^2)$.
 The interference pattern of the data indicates that the first two and the third pole terms in the TFF should have different signs in this region, which can be satisfied only if $1+B(q^2)$ becomes negative at $q^2\simeq1$ GeV$^2$.
-Therefore, $B(q^2)$ has an extremum in this region.
+Therefore, $B(q^2)$ has an extremum in this region $B<-1$.
 As a modification of $B(q^2)$, we suggest a Gaussian function